guildai/guild.ai/pages/start/index.md

 *x*.
 Guild refers to these variables as [flags](term:flag).
 By default, Guild treats global constants in Python scripts as flags.
-This behavior can be controlled through explicit configuration, which you learn about in later steps.
+This behavior can be controlled through explicit configuration, which you learn about later.

 ## View Results